cometbft/cometbft/docs/references/architecture/adr-115-predictable-block-times.md

 Move `timeout_commit` into `FinalizeBlockResponse` as `next_block_delay`.
 This field's semantics stays essentially the same: delay between the time when the current block is committed and the next height is started.
-The idea is literally to have the same behavior as timeout_commit, while allowing the application to pick a different value for each height.
+The idea is literally to have the same behavior as `timeout_commit`, while allowing the application to pick a different value for each height.

 If Comet goes into multiple rounds of consensus, the ABCI application can react